iamdcj/javascripts/core/scope/lexical-environment/README.md

 # Lexical Environment

 A lexical environment is a place in a program where code lives.
-It is a section of the source where functions and variables are declared, also known as scope.
+It is a section of the source where functions and variables are declared, _also known as scope_.

 > A Lexical Environment is a specification type used to define the association of Identifiers to specific variables and functions based upon the lexical nesting structure of ECMAScript code - [JS Spec.](https://tc39.es/ecma262/#sec-lexical-environments)